Dealing with meltdowns can be more challenging in front of others. From parties to restaurants, learn what to do during public tantrums.

 Still, I realized the best course of action was to know when to let it go.
 When removing him or placating him with hugs didn’t work, the next best thing was to leave.

 This sucks, big time.
 Sometimes you drive a long way to see family.
-You had already ordered your meal and feel embarrassed to ask the waiter to bag it instead.
+You had already ordered your meal and felt embarrassed to ask the waiter to bag it instead.
 Or you paid $100 for a darn ski lift only to end in a bad mood for everyone.

 We do our best, but sometimes our best move is to go home.
 Don’t worry: you’re not letting your child determine your plans, or letting him walk all over you.
 These are his genuine feelings and fears, and we need to admit that it isn’t going to get any better.